MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - **Total** number of items
 - **Last Updated**

-In some cases, metrics display grayed out because the underlying data required for this metric, doesn't exist.
+In some cases, metrics display grayed out because the underlying data needed for this metric doesn't exist.
 Several situations cause metrics to be grayed out:

 - The required workload isn't onboarded.
 For example, E5 customers without the Microsoft Defender for Identity workload turned on, has all, or most, Identity-related metrics grayed out.
 - The required workload is onboarded, but to a limited extent.
 For instance: